Providing safety and independence through our dedicated volunteers.

 The concept of aging in place in its simplest form is growing older without having to move.
-It allows our local residents to remain as independent as they possible can, regardless of their abilities, in homes that are safe and secure.
+It allows our local residents to remain as independent as they possibly can, regardless of their abilities, in homes that are safe and secure.
 That is the foundation of CASA's Aging in Place program.
 All assistance is provided at no cost to our clients, and CASA receives no reimbursement fees for any of these services.
-CASA currently serves 2,267 seniors and homebound citizens.
+CASA currently serves 2,267 seniors and home-bound citizens.

 CASA's Aging in Place program currently offers the following services:

 Wheelchair Ramps, CASA Vegetable Garden, Grab Bars and Handrails, Safety Net Health Care Services, Friendly Visiting/Telephone Reassurance,

 TEMP$ (Taking Energy Measures Personally = $avings), Information and Referral, Weather Assistance (A/Cs, fans), Transportation to Medical Appts.